thephpleague/factory-muffin/README.md

 ### Creating And Seeding

-This `create` function will create and save your model, and will also save anything you generate with the `Factory` generator too.
+The `create` function will create and save your model, and will also save anything you generate with the `Factory` generator too.
 If you want to create multiple instances, check out the seed `seed` function, which accepts an additional argument at the start which is the number of models to generate in the process.
-The `seed` function will affectively be calling the `create` function over and over.
+The `seed` function will effectively be calling the `create` function over and over.
 It should be noted that you can set a custom save function before you get going with the `setSaveMethod` function.
 Also, a reminder that the `instance` function is still available if you don't want database persistence.

 You may encounter the following exceptions:
 * `League\FactoryMuffin\Exceptions\NoDefinedFactoryException` will be thrown if you try to create a model and you haven't defined a factory definition for it earlier.